-- All services related to Health Care Quality Units, Independent Monitoring Teams, Financial Management Service Providers/Organizations for Waiver participants, and the Statewide Needs Assessment with the exception of Family Driven Support Service funds and the administration of Money Follows the Person (MFP) as approved by CMS. - 3.
-Have conflict of interest disclosure statements that address unbiased decision making by the SCO, managers and staff. - 4.
-Have a Board composed of a maximum of 49% of members who have a business or fiduciary relationship with a direct provider of Consolidated, P/FDS, or ID Base Services other than Supports Coordination or Targeted Service Management. - 5.
-Have a written conflict of interest policy for their Board of Directors and employees. - 6.
-Have an annual training plan to improve the knowledge, skills and core competencies of SCO personnel. - 7.
-Personnel must be employees of the SCO. - Only under extraordinary circumstances can an SCO contract with an agency to provide temporary SC services and must ODP prior approval. - 8.
-Each SC Supervisor can supervise a maximum of seven Supports Coordinators. - 9.
-Have designated SCO personnel for claim submission, reconciliation of claims, and management of denied claims. - 10.
-Meet the requirements for operating a not-for-profit, profit, or governmental organization in Pennsylvania.
+• All services related to Health Care Quality Units, Independent Monitoring Teams, Financial Management Service Providers/Organizations for Waiver participants, and the Statewide Needs Assessment with the exception of Family Driven Support Service funds and the administration of Money Follows the Person (MFP) as approved by CMS.

-- 11. Have current State motor vehicle registration and inspection for all vehicles owned, leased, and/or hired and used as a component of the Supports Coordination service. - 12.
-Have automobile insurance for all automobiles owned, leased, and/or hired and used as a component of the Supports Coordination service. - 13.
-Have Commercial General Liability Insurance or provide evidence of self-insurance as specified by insurance standards. - 14.
-Have Workers' Compensation Insurance in accordance with state law. - 15.
-Have sufficient SCO personnel to carry out all functions to operate. - 16.
-Comply with and meet all standards of ODP's SCO oversight: - Overall compliance score of 86% or higher, and - Comply with ODP's Corrective Action Plan and Directed Corrective Action Plan process. - 17.
-Ensure 24-hour access to SCO personnel (via direct employees or a contract) for response to emergency situations that are related to the Supports Coordination service or other waiver services. - 18.
-Have the ability to utilize ODP's Information System to document and perform Supports Coordination activities. - 19.
-Cooperate with and assist, as needed, ODP and any state and federal agency charged with the duty of identifying, investigating, sanctioning, or prosecuting Medicaid fraud and abuse. - 20.
-Cooperate with Health Care Quality Units, independent monitoring teams, and other external monitoring conducted by ODP's designees. - 21.
-Participate in established AE forums to address risk management, systemic issues and provider viability concerns. - 22.
-Comply with HIPAA. - 23.
-Comply with Department standards related to SCO qualification and enrollment.
+3. Have conflict of interest disclosure statements that address unbiased decision making by the SCO, managers and staff.

+4. Have a Board composed of a maximum of 49% of members who have a business or fiduciary relationship with a direct provider of Consolidated, P/FDS, or ID Base Services other than Supports Coordination or Targeted Service Management.

+5. Have a written conflict of interest policy for their Board of Directors and employees.

+6. Have an annual training plan to improve the knowledge, skills and core competencies of SCO personnel.

+7. Have an orientation program that includes the following:

+• Person-centered practices including respecting rights, facilitating community integration, supporting families, honoring choice and supporting individuals in maintaining relationships.

+• The prevention, detection and reporting of abuse, suspected abuse and alleged abuse in accordance with 35 P.S. § 10225.701-708, 6 Pa.Code Chapter 15, 23 Pa.C.S. §§ 6301-6385, Chapter 3490, 35 P.S. §§ 10210.101-704 and applicable adult protective services regulations.

+• Individual rights.

+• Recognizing and reporting incidents.

+8. Personnel must be employees of the SCO.

+• Only under extraordinary circumstances can an SCO contract with an agency to provide temporary SC services and must ODP prior approval.

+9. Each SC Supervisor can supervise a maximum of seven Supports Coordinators.

+10. Have designated SCO personnel for claim submission, reconciliation of claims, and management of denied claims.

+11. Meet the requirements for operating a not-for-profit, profit, or governmental organization in Pennsylvania.

+12. Have current State motor vehicle registration and inspection for all vehicles owned, leased, and/or hired and used as a component of the Supports Coordination service.

+13. Have automobile insurance for all automobiles owned, leased, and/or hired and used as a component of the Supports Coordination service.

+14. Have Commercial General Liability Insurance or provide evidence of self-insurance as specified by insurance standards.

+15. Have Workers' Compensation Insurance in accordance with state law.

+16. Have sufficient SCO personnel to carry out all functions to operate.

+17. Comply with and meet all standards of ODP's SCO monitoring process including:

+- Timely submission of self-assessment tool, - Overall compliance score of 86% or higher, and

+• Comply with ODP's Corrective Action Plan and Directed Corrective Action Plan process.

+18. Ensure 24-hour access to SCO personnel (via direct employees or a contract) for response to emergency situations that are related to the Supports Coordination service or other waiver services.

+19. Have the ability to utilize ODP's Information System to document and perform Supports Coordination activities.

+20. Cooperate with and assist, as needed, ODP and any state and federal agency charged with the duty of identifying, investigating, sanctioning, or prosecuting Medicaid fraud and abuse.

+21. Cooperate with Health Care Quality Units, independent monitoring teams, and other external monitoring conducted by ODP's designees.

+22. Participate in established AE forums to address risk management, systemic issues and provider viability concerns.

+23. Comply with HIPAA.

+24. Comply with Department standards related to SCO qualification and enrollment.